Deep15125/CBTC/README.md

 <br>
 My Project1 is Rock/Stone Paper Scissor Game which is built by Python.
 <br>
-My project 2 is Voice Recorder which is also built by Python.
+My Project 2 is Voice Recorder which is built by Python.
 <br>
-My project 3 is Create a Payment reciept which is built by Python.
+My Project 3 is Create a Payment reciept which is built by Python.